Least Redundant Gated Recurrent Neural Network: Introduction

 \section{Introduction}

-Recurrent Neural Networks (RNNs) are designed to process sequential data and are key components of systems that perform speech recognition \citep{2013graves+2}, machine translation \citep{2016wu+many}, handwritten text recognition \citep{2017capes+many}, and other tasks~\citep{2015schmidhuber}.
+Recurrent Neural Networks (Recurrent NNs, RNNs) are designed to process sequential data and are vital components of systems that perform speech recognition \cite{2013graves+2}, machine translation \cite{2016wu+many}, handwritten text recognition \cite{2017capes+many}, and other tasks~\cite{2015schmidhuber}.

 An intuitively designed RNN is prone to gradient explosions or vanishing \cite{1994bengio+2} due to its recurrent nature.
-That is, an impact of a~given input on future outputs of the RNN may either vanish or explode with time.
-Specialized architectures with gates, namely Long Short-Term Memory (LSTM) networks, \citep{1997hochreiter+1} and Gated Recurrent Unit (GRU) networks \citep{2014cho+6}, are designed to overcome this problem at the level of a~single neuron.
-While these networks are widely successful, they come with a cost --- their memory state undergoes only single layer transformation from one time instant to another.
+The impact of a~given input on future outputs of the RNN may vanish or explode with time.
+Specialized architectures with gates, namely Long Short-Term Memory (LSTM) networks \cite{1997hochreiter+1} and Gated Recurrent Unit (GRU) networks \cite{2014cho+6}, are designed to overcome this problem at the level of a~single neuron.
+While these networks are widely successful, they come with a cost --- their memory state undergoes only single-layer transformation from one time instant to another.

+Several recurrent architectures apply deep processing of their internal states \cite{2013pascanu+2,2015chung+3,2017zilly+3}.
+However, they are complex or challenging to train.

-In this paper, we address this shortcoming by introducing a neural module designed to prevent the previously mentioned gradient problems while allowing the state transformation to be modeled by arbitrary feedforward neural network.
-We call this module Deep Memory Update (DMU).
+This paper addresses the above shortcomings by introducing a neural module designed to prevent the previously mentioned gradient problems while allowing the state transformation to be modelled by an arbitrary feedforward neural network.
+We call this module Deep Memory Update (DMU). \footnote{We make the code available at \url{https://github.com/fuine/dmu}}.
 As a result, state transformation can easily be shaped in DMU.
 Additionally, the architecture is resistant to problems of gradient exploding/vanishing.
-Experimental results presented in the paper confirm DMU performs well in comparison to the state-of-the-art counterparts.
+Experimental results presented in the paper confirm that DMU performs well in comparison to its state-of-the-art counterparts.

-The rest of the paper is organized as follows: the next section overviews the literature related to this paper, Sec.~\ref{sec:method} presents the DMU architecture, Sec.~\ref{sec:experiments} reports experiments with LSTM, GRU, and DMU on benchmark sequential learning problems, Sec.~\ref{sec:discussion} discusses the experimental results and limitations of our approach, and the last section concludes the paper.
+RNNs are often outperformed by feedforward networks with attention, especially by the transformer~\cite{2017vaswani+7}.
+However, the computational complexity of these techniques excludes them from some applications \cite{2021jia+5,2020hansen+6}.
+It is also likely that some combination of attention and RNNs, such as R-Transformer \cite{2019wang+3}, ASRNN \cite{2021lin+3} and others \cite{2020liu+4}, will outperform both.
+Therefore, in this paper, we focus solely on RNNs.